SangyulCha/BPC/README.md

 # BPC (GSoC Project)
-this app is available to connect with other user and sends the messages(a random photo with text: "I'm a bot")
+this app is available to connect with other user and sends messages on the thread (a random photo with text: "I'm a bot")

 ## Configure BPC
  1. Create a user in rocket.chat